A few reflections about Christian Smith, Biblicism, and Barth

 Justin Taylor also highlights various articles: On Not Evading the Charges of “Bibliclism” and “Pervasive Interpretive Pluralism”

-2 replies on “A few reflections about Christian Smith, Biblicism, and Barth”
+2 responses to “A few reflections about Christian Smith, Biblicism, and Barth”

 Andy, I don’t think you are facing up to the full extent of the problems.
 Making sense of the pluralism is simply not as easy as you suggest.